 There was another answer to Dreher’s question I thought pretty good, although it is a bit prankish, by Charlieford: “My suspicion for any lack of attention it’s getting from certain circles would land on the word ‘Little’ in the title.
 Evangelicals are very American, and they like things BIG.
 ‘Little’ sounds to their ears like a synonym for ‘insignificant.’
 I suspect that’s why Wal-Mart wouldn’t want it–it runs exactly counter to their entire business plan.”

 I sure hope Charlieford is wrong about Wal-Mart’s aversion to the word “little.”
 If he’s right after all, there’s no hope in getting my books stocked there, either!

-10 Responses to “Evangelical media & the doctrinal politics of Christian book promotion”
+10 thoughts on “Evangelical media & the doctrinal politics of Christian book promotion”

 Pingback: Evangelical media & the doctrinal politics of Christian book promotion | ChristianBookBarn.com

 Totally stumped on this one, except to note the seeming general beleaguerment of books in the culture at large.
 Some statistics suggest that Americans are reading more and more–counting especailly e-books, kindlography, etc., but the realities seem to be contradictory.
 And some of their keepers seem to become among the damnifiers of books.
 As in “this library is not simply a warehouse of books!!!”
 There’s also a certain general anti-intellectualism in the culture as to the idea of “the book.”
 (As opposed to, say, The Book).

 Classes over; every last thing is out of my head.
 Now for the road!